duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 The short answer is no.

 The long answer is that maybe you can beat the market, for brief periods of time, if you have teams of PhDs working on it full time.
-Renaissance Technologies is considered one of the best hedge funds in the world, and does exactly that.
+Renaissance Technologies is considered one of the best hedge funds that employs technical strategies, and does exactly that.
+But you or I, trading casually in our free time, are almost certain to lose against the market.

 To understand why it is difficult or potentially impossible to beat the market, I will first explain the ideas behind the Efficient Market Hypothesis and then explain some of the human cognitive biases which many retail traders fall prey to.